Cars Brands that start with B

 BeiBen Truck Logo

-Mongolian-Chinese heavy truck company BeiBen Truck (Baotou BeiBen Heavy-Duty Truck Co) was founded in 1988.
-Its headquarters are located in Baotou, Inner Mongolia, China.
-The brand is part of the North Industries Group Corporation (NORINCO).
-In 1988, BeiBen Truck signed a contract with Daimler-Benz to manufacture Mercedes-Benz trucks based on components from the brand itself.
+The Mongolian-Chinese company BeiBen Truck (Baotou BeiBen Heavy-Duty Truck Co) was founded in 1988.
+Its headquarters is located in Baotou (Inner Mongolia, China).
+The brand is a part of North Industries Group Corporation (NORINCO).
+In 1988, BeiBen Truck signed a contract with Daimler-Benz for the production of Mercedes-Benz trucks based on components of the brand itself.
 In 2012, the company started production in South Africa and Ethiopia.
-In 2018, BeiBen products passed the Euro-VI standard.
+In 2018, BeiBen’s products passed the Euro-VI standard.

 Beijing Automobile Works